Earthquake jolts Delhi, tremors felt across northern India

 The quake was also felt across northern India, resulting in residents running outside for safety.

-The quake was shallow with a depth of 10 km, the United States Geological Survey said.
-Shallow earthquakes tend to be more destructive.
+While the National Center for Seismology said that the quake was shallow with a depth of 5 km, the United States Geological Survey said it was at 10 km.

 Prime Minister Narendra Modi asked Delhi residents to “stay calm and follow safety precaution, staying alert for possible aftershocks”.